StalePixels/D3/README.md

 .INKEY - View keycodes as returned for keys & combos from z88dk built for lazy developers who need a handy guide.

-.LESS - Less is more.
+.LESS - Less is not more.
 A plain text pager with extra features, a compliment, not replacement, for MORE  - thanks Marco.

 Notable Changes
 -